 Experience in different disciplines helps you understand different perspectives.
 Everything you have ever learned comes back to you as a benefit.

 Vida Asrina laughs about being unable to focus on one thing.
 At one stage in her intended career as an architect, that might have been a concern.
-Now, as a Creative Director for a firm that helps large corporate clients innovate, she embraces distraction.

 “I get agitated if I only do one thing,” she says.
 “My job now is so diverse.
 One day I'll be briefing a videographer, another day I'm doing interviews for a customer and another day I'll be designing a co-working space.”

 For the past four years, Vida has worked for Fusion Labs in Ultimo, central Sydney.
 She’s helped teams of people from big companies – including Australia’s major banks and insurers – use Design Thinking, Lean Startup and other creative methods to innovate and forge new business opportunities.
+She is currently taking care of a service design team at Dan Murphy’s.

 It comes as no surprise that Vida advocates a multidisciplinary approach to education.
 She’s worked in journalism and broadcasting, loves business, history, graphic design, video editing, new technology – and art.
 “I want to do it all!” she says.